EvolveTechnology/toll-calculator/README.md

 - Otherwise navigate to the [dashboard](https://nice-sky.surge.sh/dashboard) and fetch all available vehicles.

+### Asumptions

+I've made a few asumptions.

+1. There is a system which collects, or rather, logs the data of a vehicle passing through a tolling point.
+2. The data is taken local time.
+3. This system keeps updates a database, from which all vehicles that went through a tolling point can be collected.
+4. For the holidays I use a third party API.
+In practice, we should have our own defined holidays.

 ### Understanding the application

 The proposed solution breaks the assignment into two pieces.